-****The Graduate Admissions Committee will begin reviewing applications on January 3.
-Offers of admission and assistanships will be made by January 11th, however applications will be accepted throughout the spring semester until we meet our admissions goal.
+******The application deadline for Fall 2018 admission is December 13, 2017.
+The Graduate Admissions Committee will begin reviewing applications at that time and offers of admission and assistantships will be made in January; however, applications will be accepted throughout the spring semester until we meet our admissions goal.

-Any questions can be directed to the Graduate Coordinator, Dr. Kelly Happe, at email@example.com.
+Any questions can be directed to the Graduate Coordinator, Dr. Belinda Stillion Southard, at email@example.com.

 1. How do I learn more about the program?